icns-distributed-cloud/Room-Number-Recognition/README.md

     - OpenCV 4.2.0

 ## Todo
-- [v] Complete the Dockerfile
+- [x] Complete the Dockerfile
-- [v] Change implementation from Python to Go.
+- [x] Change implementation from Python to Go.